 Parents embody a certain kind of power when it comes to fighting for their children.
 Especially when that fight pertains to their child’s quality of life.
 Band several parents together and you have a full-fledged revolution.

 That’s exactly what’s happening with Clara’s Clubhouse, a non-profit organization founded by three mothers in Sarasota, Florida, whose children are dealing with sensory sensitivities and Autism.
 Not only is the trio breaking new ground for their kids, they’re sharing their knowledge and resources with other families, too.
 What sparked this uprising?
-Cannabidiol, also known as CBD, one of the two main ingredients in hemp.
+Cannabidiol, also known as CBD, being used for treating autism.

 The journey of Clara’s Clubhouse began when Nikki French met with her daughter Clara’s neurologist.
 “He told me she’d suffered brain damage while in utero, most likely from a stroke.”
 The 18-month-old was diagnosed with Sensory Processing Disorder.

 French began researching CBD’s impact on sensory sensitivities.
 At Clara’s next neurology appointment, French mentioned her findings with the doctor, who gave the idea a nod.

 Together, French and the physician did research over a six-month period.
 During this time, Clara received a Non-Verbal Spectrum Disorder, Level II diagnosis.
 Six months later, Clara began a CBD protocol.
 Her response was immediate.
 The day Clara took CBD oil, she ventured, for the very first time, into the family playroom, an echo-prone space filled with bright colors and toys.
 French was excited.

 “This showed me CBD was helping her regulate all the sensory input she was getting,” French says.
 “It was like something clicked in her brain.”

 Clara’s progress continued.
 Two months later, at a one-year follow-up MRI of her brain, all the damage witnessed the prior year had resolved.